willkg/douglas/docs/config_variables.rst

       it to ``utf-8``.

-   This value should be in the meta section of any HTML- or XHTML-based flavours and it's also in the header for any feed-based flavours.
+   This value should be in the meta section of any HTML- or XHTML-based themes and it's also in the header for any feed-based themes.
 An improper encoding will gummy up some/most feed readers and web-browsers.

    W3C has a nice `tutorial on encoding`_.
 You may refer to `IANA